onflow/flow/docs/accounts-and-keys.md

 To add keys to an account, you can submit a transaction that is authorized to access that account.

-TODO: link to Go example
+Here's an example of how to add an account key with the Go SDK: [Add Account Key Example](https://github.com/dapperlabs/flow-go-sdk/blob/master/examples/emulator/add_account_key/main.go).

 ### Supported signature & hashing algorithms